futel/dialplan-functions/doc/ssl.md

 Certificates are needed to for AWS Lambda to publish HTTPS with a custom domain name.

+The process is:
+- Create certificate and create calendar renew/reimport reminder
+- Import certificate to AWS
+- Renew certificate peridocally before expiration, or verify renewal
+- Reimport certificate to AWS peridocally before expiration

 # Meta-requirements

 AWS ACM console access must have been set up.